Bylaws

 13.1 Submitting proposed amendments.

 A proposal to amend the bylaws may be submitted by the bylaws committee, the board of directors, or ten or more members.
 If submitted by a group of members, at least one of the submitters must be a level 5 member, and there must be submitters from at least two classes of member in addition to level 5.
+An affiliate member may not submit a proposal to amend the bylaws.

 13.2 Submission deadline.